Harnessing Natural Resources

-Amidst the global trend towards decarbonization, interest amongst our customers in CO2-free electricity is rapidly growing.
-An example of this is the increasing number of companies that have joined RE100, which aims to supply all of the energy required for business activities via renewable energy sources.
+Global initiatives aimed at achieving carbon neutrality have gained momentum and our customers’ interest in CO2-free electricity is growing rapidly.
+An example of this is the increasing number of companies each year that have joined RE100, which aims to supply all of the energy required for business activities via renewable energy sources.

 TEPCO Renewable Power, Inc.